Ergonomics Risk Assessments

 • Medium Risk (Amber) - Improvements are recommended (important)

-• Low Risk (Green) - on track but enhancements may be suggested (beneficial)
+• Low Risk (Green) - On track but enhancements may be suggested (beneficial)

-You'll receive a comprehensive report including:
+You will receive a comprehensive report including:

-• Areas of Concern - Specific workplace areas where issues or risks were identified during observation, conversations and feedback with employees
+• Areas of Concern - Specific workplace areas where issues or risks were identified

 • Risk Assessment Matrix - Clear categorisation of identified risks